 Understanding middle east cultural etiquette isn’t about perfection—it’s about intention.
 A little awareness goes a long way toward turning a brief greeting into a lasting connection.

-For women, aim to cover shoulders, cleavage, and knees.
-Maxi dresses, linen trousers, and lightweight blouses are practical staples.
-Loose-fitting fabrics help with the heat and align with local expectations.
-Keep a light scarf in your bag for mosque visits; in some religious sites, covering your hair is required.
-A quick wrap over your shoulders can also turn a sleeveless outfit into an appropriate one in seconds.
+For women, cover your shoulders, cleavage, and knees.
+Maxi dresses, linen trousers, lightweight blouses, pick what works.
+Loose-fitting fabrics handle the heat better and show respect for local customs.
+Grab a light scarf before you go.
+Some mosques require hair coverage, and honestly, a quick wrap over your shoulders can turn a sleeveless outfit into something appropriate in seconds.
+It’s a practical fix that costs nothing.

 Pro tip: Pack versatile layers.
-A lightweight cardigan or scarf can instantly adapt your outfit for religious sites, traditional neighborhoods, or government buildings without requiring a full wardrobe change.
+A lightweight cardigan or scarf does the heavy lifting, suddenly your outfit works for religious sites, traditional neighborhoods, government buildings.
+You don’t need to haul around a full wardrobe just to stay respectful.
+One small piece transforms everything.

 You’ve probably heard you must always bring wine.
-Not necessarily.
-In more conservative households, alcohol can be inappropriate.
-When in doubt, skip it.
-Thoughtfulness beats assumptions every time.
+Skip it.
+In more conservative households, alcohol’s just not welcome.
+When in doubt, don’t assume, thoughtfulness beats that every time.

 Shoes off?
 Almost always.
-If you see a neat row by the door, that’s your cue (no one wants city streets on their carpets).
-During dinner, try a bit of everything.
-Compliments matter.
-Accepting seconds signals enjoyment—but here’s a contrarian take: if you’re full, it’s okay to politely decline.
-Overeating to prove appreciation helps no one.
+If there’s a neat row by the door, that’s your signal, no one wants city streets tracked across their carpets.
+During dinner, try a bit of everything and don’t skimp on the compliments; they matter more than you’d think.
+Accepting seconds shows you’re genuinely enjoying the meal, but here’s the thing: if you’re actually full, it’s totally fine to politely decline.
+Stuffing yourself to seem grateful just makes the host uncomfortable.
+They’d rather you be honest.

 Quick reminders: